grey-software/Onboarding/content/en/contributing/create-fork-and-branch.md

 ## Action Items

+### ✅ Fork the repository.

-✅ Head over to **https://gitlab.com/grey-software/org** and fork the repository.
+Head over to **https://gitlab.com/grey-software/org** and click the fork button.

-Select your user namespace, which will be https://gitlab.com/YOUR_GITLAB_USERNAME/org
+When you get lab asks you which name space you would like to fuck the repository under your user namespace, which will be https://gitlab.com/YOUR_GITLAB_USERNAME/org

 ![Forking the org website repository](/forking.png)

-✅ Create a new branch for your onboarding work inside of your fork.
+### ✅ Create a new branch

+You will use this branch for your onboarding work inside of your fork.

 ![Creating a new branch](/creating-your-branch.png)

-✅ Name your branch as follows: *onboarding_* + **Your Gitlab Username**
+**Name your branch as follows: *onboarding_* + _Your_Gitlab_Username_**

 ![Creating a new branch](/naming-your-branch.png)